 The Master of Public Health in Urban Health is designed to meet the growing demand for public health professionals who have the ability to navigate the complex issues inherent to urban communities.

 Northeastern University's Master of Public Health in Urban Health program is designed to help students master the type of innovative thinking that is needed to confront the unique public health challenges presented by urban environments.

 Knowledgeable, professionally educated public health practitioners are in high demand.
 The program trains graduates to meet that demand by equipping them with the technical expertise necessary to tackle complex urban health problems.
 Interdisciplinary faculty then pair that technical know-how with the cultural sensitivity required to communicate effectively with, and advocate for, diverse urban populations, both within the United States and abroad.
 Students examine how urban environments can affect populations' wellbeing through the lens of racial and ethnic health disparities.

 Coursework, directed studies, and faculty projects provide students with real-world opportunities to apply newfound research and evaluation skills to areas ranging from poverty, violence, and substance abuse to immigration, migration, and suburbanization.
-The program seeks racially and ethnically diverse individuals driven by a desire to improve public health at the local, regional, national, and global level.
+The program seeks to train racially and ethnically diverse individuals driven by a desire to improve public health at the local, regional, national, and global levels.
 Graduates leave the program prepared to effectively address the inequities and multi-level public health risks that impact diverse urban populations.

 - Fall and Spring entry dates